IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 Cross-layer link:

-> An Ethernet link between an Ethernet interface on a router and an Ethernet interface on an optical NE.
+> An Ethernet link between an Ethernet interface on an IP router and an Ethernet interface on an optical node.

 Intra-domain single-layer Ethernet link:

-> An Ethernet link between between two Ethernet interfaces on physically adjacent routers that belong to the same P-PNC domain.
+> An Ethernet link between between two Ethernet interfaces on physically adjacent IP routers that belong to the same P-PNC domain.

 Intra-domain single-layer IP link: